alfathmuqoddas/alfathmuqoddas/README.md

 ⚡ I've built some front-end web applications for a big company, which went into some rigorous testing process and subsequently went live.
 Yeah been there.

 📧 Feel free to connect!
-If there's some questions or business inquiries, you can contact me.
+You can contact me for any questions or business inquiries.
 I believe I have adequeate experinces to address your needs.